ClassClass III-IV+ rapids

 Starting at 9:00 am

-We will meet you at River Dance Lodge in Syringa, Idaho.
+We will meet you near Syringa, Idaho.
 If you plan to fly, the closest airport is in Lewiston, Idaho (about 2 hours away).
 The closest major airports are Missoula, MT (about 2.5 hours) and Spokane, WA (about 4.5 hours).
 At the airport, you will need to rent a car to drive to the Lochsa.

 LOCHSA GEAR LIST